BottleneckStudio/CursorCola/README.md

 a small fizz for all your cursor needs

-visit this site to check the css syntax of each pointers
+visit this * [site](https://bottleneckstudio.github.io/CursorCola/) to check the css syntax of each pointers

-or download our 2kb css file right here
+or download our 2kb css file * [here](https://github.com/BottleneckStudio/CursorCola)